misterworker/WorkoutTracker/README.md

    - Download the `google-services.json` file for your new Firebase project.
    - Place the `google-services.json` file under the `WorkoutTracker/app` directory in the Android project.

-2. **Create `auth_handle_mgmt_query_params.js`**:
+2. **Update `auth_handle_mgmt_query_params.js` and `reset_password.js`**:
-   - In the `WorkoutTrackerHelpers/WorkoutTrackerHelpers/public` directory, create a file called `auth_handle_mgmt_query_params.js`.
+   - In the `WorkoutTrackerHelpers/WorkoutTrackerWebsite/public/auth_app` directory, update the project details.
-   - Add your Firebase project details to this file for authentication handling.
+   - Add your Firebase project details to these files for authentication handling.
 This file is crucial for managing routing and authentication parameters properly.

 3. **Set up Cloud Run Service**:
    - In the same Firebase project, set up a Cloud Run service called `verify-purchase`.